dcoai/nftables/usage-rules.md

-# NFTablesEx Usage Rules
+# NFTables Usage Rules

 ## Overview

-NFTablesEx provides a pure functional API for building nftables firewall rules via Elixir.
+NFTables provides a pure functional API for building nftables firewall rules via Elixir.
 This document describes best practices, patterns, and conventions for using the library.

 ---